jacekturek/fuzyecon/README.md

 and uses fuzzy sets.

-> other topics are similar
+> other topics can be modeled in a similar way
->
-> R and fuzzy logic is explained in the example

-Other:
+Not included:

 * market model
 * production